Draft-Bash/Getting-To-Know-Us/README.md

-# Hello World Azure Static Website Template
+# Getting to know us
-Credit to Eric Pogue for the template
+A repository for getting to know the creators behind DraftBash